Are you (or anyone in your family) a bit…itchy? Do you find yourself scratching various parts of your body? Is it driving you mad?

 But does it clean my clothes?

-Another great thing is that a little goes a long way – no ‘bulking up’ the powder, just strong, powerful ingredients.
+Another great thing is that a little goes a long way – no ‘bulking up’ the powder, just strong, pure, powerful ingredients.
 You don’t need to use as much as other laundry powders.
 That’s not only good for your skin, but it’s good for the environment as well as your budget.